Rating from the Hachette Wine Guide: 2**(Remarkable Wine)+ Editor's Choice

-Tasting notes: "The Prieur-Labruyère partnership has allowed Prieur's oenologist, Nadine Gublin, to show that she is as comfortable with Gamay as she is with Pinot.
-She applied her Burgundian methods to the Beaujolais grape variety by destemming the harvest, leaving it to ferment for a long time (21 days) and aging it for 14 months in barrels.
-The result is a remarkably rich and complex wine with a purple color, a nose of blackberry, blueberry and mocha, and a dense and elegant texture.
-Keep for five years and serve with rib of beef or game."
+Tasting notes: “The Prieur-Labruyère partnership has allowed Prieur’s winemaker, Nadine Gublin, to demonstrate that she is just as comfortable with Gamay as she is with Pinot.
+She applied her Burgundian methods to the Beaujolais grape variety by destemming the harvest, allowing it to ferment for a long time (twenty-one days), and aging it for fourteen months in barrels.
+The result is a remarkably rich and complex wine with a violet hue, a nose of blackberry, blueberry, and mocha, and a dense yet elegant texture.
+“Cellar for five years and serve with a rib of beef or game.”
 (Le Guide Hachette des Vins 2012)

 Eye